Saudi Arabia: Economy

-In addition to petroleum and gas, Saudi also has a significant gold mining sector in the ancient Mahd adh Dhahab region and significant other mineral industries, an agricultural sector (especially in the southwest but not only) based on vegetables, fruits, dates etc. and livestock, and large number of temporary jobs created by the roughly two million annual hajj pilgrims.
+In addition to petroleum and gas, Saudi has a significant gold mining sector in the Mahd adh Dhahab region and significant other mineral industries, an agricultural sector (especially in the southwest) based on vegetables, fruits, dates etc. and livestock, and large number of temporary jobs created by the roughly two million annual hajj pilgrims.
 Saudi Arabia has had five-year "Development Plans" since 1970.
-Among its plans were to launch "economic cities" (e.g. King Abdullah Economic City) to be completed by 2020, in an effort to diversify the economy and provide jobs. four cities were planned.
-The King has announced that the per capita income is forecast to rise from $15,000 in 2006 to $33,500 in 2020.
-The cities will be spread around Saudi Arabia to promote diversification for each region and their economy, and the cities are projected to contribute $150 billion to the GDP.
+Among its plans were to launch "economic cities" (e.g. King Abdullah Economic City) to diversify the economy and provide jobs.

 Saudi Arabia is increasingly activating its ports in order to participate in trade between Europe and China in addition to oil transport.
-To this end, ports such as Jeddah Islamic Port or King Abdullah Economic City are being rapidly expanded and investments are being made in logistics.
-The country is historically and currently part of the Maritime Silk Road that runs from the Chinese coast to the south via the southern tip of India to Mombasa, from there through the Red Sea via the Suez Canal to the Mediterranean, there to the Upper Adriatic region to the northern Italian hub of Trieste with its rail connections to Central Europe, Eastern Europe and the North Sea.
+To this end, ports such as Jeddah Islamic Port or King Abdullah Economic City are being rapidly expanded, and investments are being made in logistics.
+The country is historically and currently part of the Maritime Silk Road.

 Statistics on poverty in the kingdom are not available through the UN resources because the Saudi government does not issue any.
 The Saudi state discourages calling attention to or complaining about poverty.
 In December 2011, the Saudi interior ministry arrested three reporters and held them for almost two weeks for questioning after they uploaded a video on the topic to YouTube.
-Authors of the video claim that 22 per cent of Saudis may be considered poor (2009).
+Authors of the video claim that 22% of Saudis may be considered poor.
 Observers researching the issue prefer to stay anonymous because of the risk of being arrested.